evmos/evmos/docs/quickstart/interact_node.md

 }
 ```

-### CosmJS

-CosmJS documentation can be found at [https://cosmos.github.io/cosmjs](https://cosmos.github.io/cosmjs).
-As of January 2021, CosmJS documentation is still work in progress.

 ## Using the REST Endpoints

 All gRPC services on the Cosmos SDK are made available for more convenient REST-based queries through gRPC-gateway.
 The format of the URL path is based on the Protobuf service method's full-qualified name, but may contain small customizations so that final URLs look more idiomatic.
 For example, the REST endpoint for the `cosmos.bank.v1beta1.Query/AllBalances` method is `GET /cosmos/bank/v1beta1/balances/{address}`.
 Request arguments are passed as query parameters.